 Knowledge Cafés and Dissent

-Managers sometimes explain their decision not to run a Knowledge Café by stating that they fear the participants will complain or whine and express contrary opinions on emotionally charged or contentious issues.
+Managers sometimes explain their decision not to run a Knowledge Café by saying they fear participants will complain or voice contrary opinions on emotionally charged or contentious issues.

-Or, if they run a Café, they try to craft the question carefully to prevent people from being negative.
+Or, if they run a Café, they try to craft the question carefully to avoid negative responses.

-They will also often try to control who takes part to eliminate the more outspoken negative people.
+They will also often try to control who participates to eliminate more outspoken, negative voices.
 Or, in one case I heard of, brief the table hosts on who the likely troublemakers are and how to control them.

-They try to control people by preventing them from expressing what they feel, but this only drives the dissent underground.
-People are still negative but do so quietly out of sight, over lunch or coffee.
+They try to control people by preventing them from expressing their feelings, but this only drives dissent underground.
+People are still negative, but they do so quietly, out of sight, over lunch or coffee.

 Indeed, it is better to surface the issues.